 View the priority areas to learn about their corresponding principles for sound policies to advance health care and higher education.
 Spanning across these four priority areas are Core Values that serve as the foundation for this agenda.

-Stabilize the immense financial impact that academic institutions and students face so they can continue to have a positive return on investment for a baccalaureate or graduate degree.
+Increase support for schools of nursing, faculty, and students to ensure a robust supply of baccalaureate and graduate prepared nurses.
 Affordable higher education is not only critical for the success of the student, their family, and the community, but also for the economy and innovation.
 As the cost of learning rises, education budgets are being cut at all levels and academic institutions are asked to do more with less.
 Students, including AACN’s nursing students, are financing their degrees with federal and private loans and then facing mountains of debt upon graduation.

 Remove barriers to higher education to ensure accessibility for students from underrepresented racial and ethnic groups and economically diverse backgrounds.
 Holistic admissions processes must be funded and championed by schools nationwide.
 Exposure for individuals to career opportunities drives innovation, encourages collaboration, benefits the economy, and achieves the goal of an educated citizenry.
 This is a key priority within AACN’s strategic plan.